Materia medica: Jean Ruel

 Jean Ruel was the dean of the Faculty of Medicine and physician to King Francis I of France.
 He perfected the Latin translation of the Materia Medica directly from the "princeps" edition.
 He tried to develop a translation joining philology, botany and medicine.
 This work, printed in 1516 by Henri Estienne/Stephano, became very popular, having 20 editions during the 16th century.
 He published editions until 1537, printed by Simon de Colines.

 From this point, Latin was the preferred language for presenting De Materia Medica, and Ruel's editions became the basis from which many other important authors would start to create their own Materia Medica.
 Ruel was also teacher of two great De Materia Medica authors: Michel de Villeneuve and Andres Laguna.

 Bruyerinus

 Bruyerinus Champier was the nephew of Symphorien Champier, and physician of Henry II of France.
-He was an Arabist, and translated works of Avicena.
+He was an Arabist, and translated works of Avicenna.
 In 1550 he published his first Materia Medica, printed by Balthazar Arnoullet in Lyons.
 This work had a second edition in 1552 printed by Arnoullet in Lyon and Vienne.
 Both works were illustrated with figures by Fuchs, but in this last edition there were also 30 woodcuts by the botanist and physician Jacob Dalechamp.
 It seems that the reason that he used his initials, H.B.P., and not his full name in the work; it could be that he practically transcribed commentaries of Mattioli.